StephenJ2020/CI-MS1-IrishSpiritTours/README.md

 .form-row and .form-group and I also adjusted the .Col for Tablet & Desktop to .col-8 with an .offset-2.
 As per the screenshots the form now displays
 correctly on Mobile, Tablet and Desktop.

+Rename add-on.html to add-ons.html to match AI Design.

 # Deployment